-Nevertheless, even with the reduction in seasonal diversions, dry season baseflow magnitudes are not expected to satisfy the ecological flow criterion, which exceeds naturally occurring levels (Table A.9).
+Nevertheless, even with the reduction in seasonal diversions, dry-season baseflow magnitudes are not expected to satisfy the ecological flow criterion (Table A.9).
 Non-flow management actions are also required to enhance the function of summer baseflow in maintaining desired water temperatures.
 Priority actions include the restoration of the stream channel to support deeper, more shaded pools through the addition of large woody debris and planting of riparian vegetation along the river channel.
 These actions would improve shading, reduce temperatures, and aid in narrowing the channel, thereby increasing the functionality of lower magnitude baseflow.